-Beyond your local food bank and the programs they offer, there are a number of nutrition assistance programs in Arizona you and your family may qualify for.
+Beyond your local food bank and the programs they offer, there are a number of assistance programs in Arizona you and your family may qualify for.
 Please take advantage of all programs you may qualify for to ensure you and your family have adequate amounts of high-quality, nutritious food to eat.

 Women, Infants & Children (WIC)